On short expressions for cosets of permutation subgroups

-Since the trivial subgroup is an atom, all subgroups $G$ can be written as a well-formed expression by ($\mathcal{C}$1), choosing $N=\{\mathrm{Id}_{|\Omega|}\}$, $H=\mathrm{Sym}(\Omega)$ and any $\sigma$; the point is how many atoms are sufficient in order to perform such a task, since $|G|$ is uninteresting as a lower bound for their number.
-Our main theorem gives a way to build a well-formed expression of small length for $G\cap H\sigma$.
+Since the trivial subgroup is an atom, all subgroups $G$ could be written as a well-formed expression by ($\mathcal{C}$1), choosing $G'=\{\mathrm{Id}_{|\Omega|}\}$, $H=\mathrm{Sym}(\Omega)$ and any $\sigma$.
+That is uninteresting, though, since we need $|G|$ atoms to perform such a task: the point is to use as few of them as possible.
+Our main theorem gives a way to build a well-formed expression of small length for $G$, and even for any $G\cap H\sigma$.